 "One of the most sincere forms of respect is actually listening to what another has to say." --Bryant H. McGill

 Level I – Attention is on ourselves.
-Dialogue, all about us, not about the person we’re talking with.
+Dialogue is all about us, not about the person we’re talking with.

 Level III – Goes way beyond words.
 Involves energy and intuition, all the senses.